See what mortgage you qualify for

 If you can’t get copies of the utility bills, consider calling local utility companies to ask for area estimates, including seasonal spikes.

-What about HOA fees and assessments?
+5. Are there HOA fees and assessments?

 A seller can tell you if they think the fees are worth it.
 They can tell you if the fees have gone up since they moved in (and by how much).
 They can share if there were any assessments (extra money charged to homeowners for one-time repairs) and what they were for.

-Answers to these questions will give you a better idea of the potential long-term cost of living there.
+The answers to these questions will give you a better idea of the potential long-term cost of living there.

 There Are No Dumb Questions, Only Expensive Ones